 Search engine optimization, or SEO, is one of the earliest digital marketing strategies used by websites to rank higher on search engines.
 However, our changing relationship with technology, combined with the constant evolution of digital platforms has also meant that SEO has changed dramatically over the years.

 While in the past, all industries may have adopted similar tactics with varying degrees of success, today, each may use slightly different approaches depending on their goal.
-For example, SEO strategies for medical practices may focus on boosting local relevance, while ecommerce SEO services will focus on being relevant to customers around the globe.
+For example, SEO strategies for medical practices may focus on boosting local relevance, while eCommerce SEO services will focus on being relevant to customers around the globe.

 The number of people making online purchases has been increasing steadily over the years and this growth doesn’t show signs of slowing down.
-If you are an ecommerce business, it is important you invest in ecommerce SEO services so people who are searching for the products you sell can find your website or online store easily.
+If you are an eCommerce business, it is important you invest in eCommerce SEO services so people who are searching for the products you sell can find your website or online store easily.

-While the foundational principles of SEO remain the same, ecommerce SEO is different from normal SEO in the areas it lays more emphasis on.
-Unlike SEO for certain types of sites that may do just fine by identifying a few keywords, building blog content, and getting some backlinks once in a while, ecommerce SEO requires all this and more.
+While the foundational principles of SEO remain the same, eCommerce SEO is different from normal SEO in the areas it lays more emphasis on.
+Unlike SEO for certain types of sites that may do just fine by identifying a few keywords, building blog content, and getting some backlinks once in a while, eCommerce SEO requires all this and more.
 It needs precise and constantly evolving on-page optimizations based on user intent and search engine updates.

 If you own an eCommerce website, it’s easy to fall into the trap of an overly complex website structure.
 You may have seasonal discounts you want to showcase, new products you want people to see, different categories of each product, and more.
 However, no one likes to be lost in a maze (unless it’s an actual maze and they are there to enjoy it).
 If your site structure is complicated, visitors are going to leave.
-Not only is this frustrating for users, it also increases the bounce rate of your website, an indication to Google that your site isn’t relevant.
+Not only is this frustrating for users, but it also increases the bounce rate of your website, an indication to Google that your site isn’t relevant.